Your Guide To Turks & Caicos Pest Identification

 Rodents are all characterized by a single pair of front incisors in their upper and lower jaws that continuously grow.
 Rodents are a problem in urban, rural, and suburban areas.
 Things that mice and rats find attractive include open containers of garbage, compost piles, gardens, tall grass, bird feeders, fruit trees, dense vegetation, outdoor eating areas, and pet food.
 Once on your property, it’s only a matter of time before they make their way into your house to take advantage of the safe, temperature-controlled shelter that is close to food sources.
 Indoors, rodents take up residence in wall voids, attics, under floors, and behind appliances.

 Rodent Prevention Tips: The best prevention against rodents is to repair the areas in and around your home that may allow them access inside.
 Seal any openings in the foundation, exterior walls, and along the roofline.
 Install mesh covers over vents and caps on chimneys.
 It is also important to remove their access to food and water.
 Keep tight-fitting lids on outdoor trash cans and compost bins and pick up uneaten pet food at night.
 Make sure any food in your home is in containers with lids or the refrigerator.
+Let us help you with keeping rodents out of your home or business.

 Feeding on cellulose found in wood and plants, termites help to break down decaying matter.
 However, termites don’t stay outside; they often find their way into homes and other buildings while out foraging for food.
 They enter inside through spaces in the foundation or wood that makes direct contact with the soil.
 Once inside, they move into structural wood – tunneling through and excavating it to feed their massive colonies.
 Over time, this causes significant structural damage.
 In our area, the subterranean termite is the most common species.
 As their name suggests, these termites nest under the ground traveling back and forth from their nest to a food source each day.
 Subterranean termites do not nest in the wood they are feeding on.